Goldman Sachs Group

 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.

 During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
-The distance between the Bollinger Bands (4.9%) is close to one year low (4.88%).
-It is 59.18% lower than one year average.
-It indicates the period of low volatility of the stock price, and it is considered a buy signal for the option traders.
+The distance between the Bollinger Bands is falling, and it was 5.01% on Friday.
+It is 56.47% lower than one year average.
+It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.